Hans Nunoo Sarpei

-Hans Nunoo Sarpei (born 22 August 1998) is a Ghanaian professional footballer who plays as a midfielder for 2.
-Bundesliga club FC Ingolstadt.
+Hans Nunoo Sarpei (born 22 August 1998) is a Ghanaian professional footballer who plays as a midfielder for German Regionalliga Südwest club SG Barockstadt.

 Career

+VfB Stuttgart

 In August 2016 Sarpei moved to VfB Stuttgart.
 He made his professional debut for Stuttgart on 25 October 2016 in the 2016–17 DFB-Pokal against Borussia Mönchengladbach.

+On 6 October 2018, Sarpei made his Bundesliga debut for VfB Stuttgart against Hannover 96.

+FK Senica (loan)

 On 5 September 2017, Sarpei was loaned out to FK Senica until the end of the season.

-On 6 October 2018, Sarpei made for VfB Stuttgart his Bundesliga debut against Hannover 96.
+Greuther Fürth

 In January 2019, Sarpei joined 2.
 Bundesliga side SpVgg Greuther Fürth on a half-season loan with Greuther Fürth securing an option to sign him permanently.
+After the season, the club exercised their option for an undisclosed fee.
+Sarpei scored his first goal for the club in 2.
+Bundesliga on 28 April 2021, in a 3–2 home win against SV Sandhausen.

+FC Ingolstadt

 On 1 January 2022, Sarpei transferred to 2.
 Bundesliga side FC Ingolstadt.
+After playing with the team in 3.
+Liga for the 2022–23 season, he left Ingolstadt in July 2023.

+HJK Helsinki

+On 6 February 2024, Sarpei signed with Finnish Veikkausliiga side HJK Helsinki on a two-year deal, with an option to extend for an additional year.
+He had already debuted for HJK earlier as a test player on 26 January 2024, in a Finnish League Cup win against IFK Mariehamn.
+On 1 November, his contract was terminated.

 Personal life

 Sarpei is the nephew of former Ghanaian footballer Hans Sarpei.